FAQ

 All adults and children will wash their hands before and after preparing food, before eating, after playing outdoors, after diapering or using the toilet, and whenever they come into contact with bodily fluids.

 We maintain our facility in a manner that exceeds DEL requirements.
-The preschool director uses a bleach/water solution on all surfaces, toilet area, and equipment.
+We use a bleach/water solution on all surfaces, toilet area, and equipment.
 All toys and bedding are washed weekly or as needed.
 Infant toys are washed daily or after each use.

 All cleaning products, chemicals, and medications will be inaccessible to the children.

 Yes!
-The director is a non-smoker and smoking is not permitted on the premises or within sight of the children.
+The director and teachers are non-smokers and smoking is not permitted on the premises or within sight of the children.

-Is The Kids Spot Preschool affiliated with any religion?
+Is The Kids Spot affiliated with any religion?

 The director and her family are Christians.
-We use a Christian-based pre-school curriculum called A Beka.
+We use a Christian-based curriculum called Abeka, plus two additional curricula.

 We respect all religions and we do not discriminate in enrollment and hiring practices or in the care of children because of race, color, creed, ethnicity, national origin, gender, marital status, veteran’s status, sexual orientation, age, socio-economic status, religion, communication, learning styles, differing physical or mental abilities, or use of a trained dog or service animal by a disabled person.